Special Olympics Unified Sports®

-Athletes feel a sense of belonging when participating in Unified Sports; they can meaningfully interact with others, develop mutually rewarding relationships, are recognized as contributors and are received with acceptance and respect.
+Athletes feel a sense of belonging when participating in Unified Sports; they can meaningfully interact with others, develop mutually rewarding relationships, are recognised as contributors and are received with acceptance and respect.